Equivariant symmetry-aware head pose estimation for fetal MRI: Additional Results

-\paragraph{Evaluation of translation estimation} We separately evaluate the accuracy of translation estimation with our segmentation network by providing the translation error $||\hat{t}-t||_2$.
+We separately evaluate the accuracy of translation estimation with our segmentation network by providing the translation error $||\hat{t}-t||_2$.
 We compare E(3)-Pose to baseline methods that estimate translation differently from E(3)-Pose, i.e., FireANTs and EquiTrack.
-Tables~\ref{tab:translation} and \ref{tab:navigators_baselines_trans_error} show that E(3)-Pose outperforms both FireANTs and EquiTrack in Navigators.
-The presence of spin history artifacts breaks the assumption of similarity of the intensity distributions between the input and template volumes.
+Tables~\ref{tab:translation} and \ref{tab:navigators_baselines_trans_error} show that E(3)-Pose consistently outperforms EquiTrack across all datasets, and outperforms FireANTs in test volumes from Research-Fetal and Navigators test volumes.
+As detailed in Section~\ref{sec:results_research} in the main paper, high quality imaging (which is not representative of clinical applications in fetal MRI) facilitates the accurate rigid registration of FireANTs in dHCP test volumes.
+Furthermore, Table~\ref{tab:baselines} in the main paper reports that our method outperforms FireANTs in our evaluation of rotation estimation and full pose estimation in Clinical-Young.
+This result underscores how full 6-DoF pose estimation in fetal MRI is more challenging and useful compared to CoM alignment only.
+In Navigators, the presence of spin history artifacts breaks the assumption of similarity of the intensity distributions between the input and template volumes.
 Compared to the template-based alignment strategy, template-free pose regression improves robustness to highly disruptive artifacts.